 Our involvement in OSNAP is in understanding the fluid dynamics relating variations in circulation and forcing to the subpolar North Atlantic to the overturning circulation downstream.
 This work involves the use of an adjoint model to explore sensitivity of the overturning to upstream forcing and circulation anomalies.
 This is part of the UK-OSNAP consortium funded by NERC.

 The ocean is full of turbulent mesoscale eddies, the ocean’s analogue of the weather systems but on a much smaller spatial scale.
-Together with James Maddison and various collaborators, we have been developing a new GEOMETRIC approach to representing the unresolved turbulent eddies in ocean climate models.
+Together with collaborators, we are developing a new GEOMETRIC approach to representing the unresolved turbulent eddies in ocean climate models.